iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Iowa Family Court Records Online

 The Iowa State Judiciary offers a number of solutions for accessing court records online.
+Searching for records online requires following the court's procedures, and records are located in the court's online repository.
 While most courts in the state operate independent online repositories containing records generated within their respective jurisdictions, the state-managed alternative allows interested persons to obtain court records generated across all participating state courts.

 Records can be obtained on the portal by performing an appellate court case search, a trial court case search, a paid search, or an advanced case search (either appellate or trial court).
-Cases searches require that the requestor provide some information regarding the cases.
+The kind of records available may vary by court.
+Case searches require that the requestor provide some information regarding the cases.
 However, there are a limited number of fields available.
 Payment searches provide requestors with case information in exchange for a nominal payment, while advance case searches allow users access to up-to-the-minute information.
 The information required to facilitate all searches includes the full name(s) of either or both parties, the place in which the case was heard, and the case file number of the record (if known).

 How to Make in-person Requests for Iowa Family Records